rapidsai/plotly-dash-rapids-census-demo/data_prep/README.md

  - Results in a dataset with person_id, lat, long, Block_id
  - Take Block-group level estimates of age, sex, income and education from acs dataset, and distribute them for each block

- > Note: IMPORTANT: We assume block-group level estimates for individual blocks, which may not result in the most accurate estimates of age, income, education and sex distributions.
+ > IMPORTANT: We assume block-group level estimates for individual blocks, which may not result in the most accurate estimates of age, income, education and sex distributions.
 This is intended for demonstration of the viz libraries only

 The final dataset can be downloaded [here](https://s3.us-east-2.amazonaws.com/rapidsai-data/viz-data/census_data.parquet.tar.gz)